namakoshiro/blender-bone-tools/README.md

 - Transfer weights to selected vertices of the object
     - Select some vertices in `Edit Mode`
     - Back to `Object Mode` or `Weight Paint Mode`
-    - Make sure `Import to Selected Vertices` is checked
+    - Make sure `Only to Selected Vertices` is checked
-    - Import or paste weights to selected vertices only
+    - Import or paste weights will only affect to selected vertices

 ## **Update History**

+- **1.3.1 (2025/3/16)**
+    - New feature: Clean up empty vertex groups
+    - Clean up empty vertex groups will be automatically executed when importing or pasting weights

 - **1.3.0 (2025/3/14)**
     - Enhance features